open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-This module provides exporter for web and node to be used with [opentelemetry-collector][opentelemetry-collector-url].
+This module provides exporter for web and node to be used with [opentelemetry-collector][opentelemetry-collector-url] - last tested with version **0.6.0**.

 ## Installation